fbpx

 There are tons of boating opportunities in Port Angeles, WA.

 Port Angeles is a great place to go whale watching in the summer.
-There are many companies that offer whale-watching tours, and there are many species of whales that can be seen in the waters around Port Angeles.
+Many companies offer whale-watching tours, and there are many species of whales that can be seen in the waters around Port Angeles.

 Shopping and Dining